pglen/pyvserv/README.md

  The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
 (Files named pyvcli_*)

+## The pip install

+ Scripts are provided for the server, and some test clients.
+The server can be started as

+    pyvserver -D

+ The -D option is for Developer mode, disabling 2FA authentication.

+ The command line client can be started as:

+    pyvcli_cli

+  The command line client starts, and the server functions can be excersized from it.
+See the pycli_* utils for examples of driving the server.

 ## Testing: